Xiao Rang: Becoming an outlaw

 Passing by Liangshan, Dai Zong is drugged in an inn of the stronghold run by Zhu Gui.
 Zhu discovers Cai Jiu's letter on Dai and takes him to the bandit chiefs, who learn from Dai the plight of Song Jiang.
 Wu Yong suggests fooling Cai Jiu to send Song to Dongjing, as it would be easier to rescue him when he is on the road.
 To forge a letter from Cai Jing requires the help of the scholar Xiao Rang, who could imitate the Grand Tutor's handwriting, and the craftsman Jin Dajian, who could replicate his personal seal.
 Dai Zong travels to the homes of the two men, who are told their skills are needed for the renovation of a temple.
 They are lured to the vicinity of Liangshan, where they are taken to the stronghold.
-Finding themselves trapped, Jin and Xiao have no choice but join Liangshan.
+Finding themselves trapped, Jin and Xiao have no choice but to join Liangshan.
 They create the fake letter as instructed by Wu Yong.

 But the seal affixed to the letter happens to be one not appropriate for correspondence between fathers and sons.
 The letter fools Cai Jiu but not Huang Wenbing, who points out the giveaway.
 Cai Jiu orders Song Jiang and Dai Zong be executed.
 Meanwhile, having realised the mistake, Wu Yong sends many chieftains to Jiangzhou, where they save the two just before they are beheaded.